What Science Says About Exercise And Depression

 Is exercise alone enough?

-While exercise has proven benefits when it comes to the symptoms of depressive disorders, it's unclear how much it reduces symptoms.
+Exercise has proven physical and mental health benefits.
+However, when it comes to the symptoms of depressive disorders, it's unclear how much it reduces symptoms.
 It may be healthiest to implement exercise alongside traditional modalities, such as psychotherapy and medication, instead of a standalone treatment.

 More research has been done on medications and talk therapy than physical activity, so their effects are better proven and understood.
 If you are living with depression, a healthcare professional can help you determine how exercise might fit into your treatment plan.